Haritronic909/self-addimg-program/README.md

 # self-adding-program
-by using this program in python,we can add
+By using this program in python,we can add all the input nmbers without any limit.
+The output obtained will be the sum off all the numbers.